slingr-stack/slingr-docs/content/en/platform-ref/slingr-dev-portal/managing-apps.md

 - **`Development`**: This is the main environment that developers will use to make their changes.
 It's the **default environment**.

 - **`Staging`**: This environment can be used as a buffer between development and production.
-Additionally, when you are in production and you need to fix something, this environment is ideal to apply hotfixes in **`Production`** without syncing all the changes in **`Development`**.
+Additionally, when you are in production, and you need to fix something, this environment is ideal to apply hotfixes in **`Production`** without syncing all the changes in **`Development`**.

 - **`Production`**: This is the production environment your users will access.
 This environment does